Muhammad-Usman-Sidd/Enchanted-Quest/README.md

 2. Navigate to the repository directory in your terminal.
 3. Run the following command to start the game:

-## Credits

-This game was developed as a personal project by [Muhammad Usman].
-Inspired by classic text-based adventure games, it offers a captivating experience for players of all ages.

 ## Contact

 For any inquiries or feedback, feel free to reach out to [usman.the.coder@gmail.com].